 Interest income

-Interest income is the revenue earned by a lender or investor for providing funds or extending credit to borrowers, like a farmer reaping the bountiful harvest from their well-tended fields.
-This income, typically expressed as a percentage of the invested or loaned amount, represents the compensation received for the use of one's resources and the risk taken by lending money or investing in interest-bearing assets.
+Interest income is the revenue a lender or investor earns for providing funds or extending credit to borrowers.
+It is usually expressed as a percentage of the amount invested or loaned.
+It reflects the payment received for the use of capital and the risk of lending money or holding interest-bearing assets.

 Example

 Suppose an investor places $10,000 in a savings account with an annual interest rate of 2%.
-After one year, the investor will have earned $200 in interest income ($10,000 x 0.02).
-Similarly, a financial institution that lends money at a 5% interest rate will earn interest income from the borrowers as they repay their loans.
-Interest income is a primary source of revenue for banks, credit unions, and other financial institutions, as well as a way for individuals to earn a return on their savings and investments.
+After one year, the investor earns $200 in interest income ($10,000 x 0.02).
+In the same way, a financial institution that lends money at a 5% interest rate earns interest income as borrowers repay their loans.
+Interest income is a main source of revenue for banks, credit unions, and other financial institutions.
+It is also a way for individuals to earn a return on savings and investments.